Bou7mara/ALBEDO/README.md

 | **Hardware / GPU** | ⚪ Planned | Megakernel/Wavefront, RTX/DXR Hardware Traversal |

 *Legend: 🟢 Core Implementation Complete | 🟡 Work in Progress | ⚪ Planned*

-## Why a new repository
+## Why a new repository?

-Developing my ray tracer ultimately diverged into a dichotomy.
-The original repository began as an extension of Peter Shirley's trilogy, but as it turns out, the inherited architecture could not comfortably accommodate the scope I had envisioned.
-Rather than continuing to force that codebase beyond its intended design, this repository establishes a new lineage rather than a mere extension.
-It carries forward the lessons, concepts, and experience gained from the original project, while departing from its structural constraints and providing a new foundation for future development.

-The OG, **PhotonCast**, has been made private, as it will no longer feature clean commits and professional code going forward — from this point onwards it serves as a sandbox and test site for ALBEDO's ideas.
+This project represents a clean architectural break from my previous ray tracer, **PhotonCast**.

+While PhotonCast began as an extension of Peter Shirley's excellent *Ray Tracing in One Weekend* trilogy, its inherited educational architecture ultimately could not scale to accommodate the scope, modularity, and performance optimizations required for a production-oriented renderer.

+Rather than fighting the structural constraints of the old codebase, ALBEDO was designed from scratch.
+It carries forward the mathematical foundation and rendering concepts gained from the original project, but establishes a highly decoupled, modern C++ foundation built for extensibility.

+Moving forward, ALBEDO will maintain a strict standard for clean architecture, professional code quality, and structured commit history.
+The original PhotonCast repository has been made private and now serves purely as a sandbox for rapid prototyping and testing messy ideas before they are formalized here.

 ## Building